-This steamed sticky rice is perfect for making vegan sushi, serving with stir fries and curries, and creating a base for Buddha Bowls and burritos.
-It’s a classic Chinese family recipe from World of Vegan writer Gina House.
+This is a classic Chinese family recipe from World of Vegan writer Gina House.
 Enjoy!

 Growing up, steamed sticky rice was a staple in our humble home.
 When I was very young, we lived in an aging, three-story apartment building with my Chinese grandparents and many of my dad’s brothers and sisters.
 Having really good rice always ready to eat not only made it easier to feed such a flourishing family (my dad is the second oldest of 11 children!), but was also economical and simply sensible.

 My dad loved having a bowlful of rice with almost every meal.
 You may think that this plain, white grain would be pretty boring, but I actually loved it then and I still do now.
-(For a fun challenge, try eating a big bowl of rice with only chopsticks!)
 When I finally asked my dad to teach me how to make it, he was happy to show me step-by-step and I’ve been making it ever since.

 I don’t know about you, but I could eat rice with pretty much any dish.
 There’s just something so satisfying about a perfect mound of white rice resting next to crisp, colorful veggies or a saucy tofu stir-fry.
 If you’re stumped on ideas of how to serve your sticky rice, I’m here to help!

 Unless you’re feeding a few people, you’ll probably have some leftover steamed sticky rice.
 Place any remaining rice into a closed, covered container.
 It will last in the fridge for at least a few days.

 This is a great recipe to batch cook.
 Simply double the amount of rice and water so that you can have enough rice to last all week or half to freeze for later use.
 You may need a larger saucepan or dutch oven if you’re doubling this recipe.